victor-jaimes-puente/intro-to-testing-js/README.md

 1. Fork this repository to make a copy on your own GitHub account.
 1. Make sure that your browser is showing this project in your own repositories list in your own account.
 1. Click the green button on the right that says "Clone or Download".
-1. The clone address should look like `git@github.com:your-github-username/intro-to-testing-js.git`, where `your-github-username` is actually your own username on GitHub.
-1. Once you've copied your repo's clone address, it's time to clone the project in one of two ways:
+1. The clone address should look like `git@github.com:your-github-username/intro-to-testing-js.git`, where `your-github-username` is actually your own username on GitHub.pied your repo's clone address, it's time to clone the project in one of two ways:
     - If you're using IntelliJ, choose New->Project From Version Control->Git and then paste in the clone address.`git clone git@github.com:your-github-username/intro-to-testing-js.git`.
     - If you're using command line, then execute the following command line command: `git clone git@github.com:your-github-username/intro-to-testing-js.git`.
 1. Once cloned to your projects directory, open up the project.